eliostvs/tomate-alarm-plugin/README.md

 Tomate Alarm Plugin
 ===================

-Tomate is a timer for the Pomodoro Techinique.
+Tomate is a timer for the Pomodoro Technique.
 This plugin plays a alarm when the timer ends.

 Installation